Limitations and restrictions of Assurance

 We recommend that you use ERS through the PAN.
 However, for backup, you can enable ERS on the Policy Service Nodes (PSNs). |

 You must enable the pxGrid service on one of the Cisco ISE nodes within the distributed deployment.
-Although you can choose to do so, you do not have to enable pxGrid on the PAN.
+Although you can decide to do so, you do not have to enable pxGrid on the PAN.
 You can enable pxGrid on any Cisco ISE node in your distributed deployment.

 The PSNs that you configure in Cisco ISE to handle TrustSec or SD Access content and Protected Access Credentials (PACs) must also be defined in .
 For more information, see the Cisco Identity Services Engine Administrator Guide.

-You must enable communication between Catalyst Center and Cisco ISE on the following ports: 443, 5222, 8910, and 9060.
+You must enable communication between Catalyst Center and Cisco ISE on these ports: 443, 5222, 8910, and 9060.

 The Cisco ISE host on which pxGrid is enabled must be reachable from Catalyst Center on the IP address of the Cisco ISE eth0 interface.